Jawsen/Jawsen.github.io/index.md

 ## 📍 Where Are the Hotspots?

 Some neighborhoods are way more ticket-heavy than others — and it’s not just about how many people live there.
 We adjusted for population to see which areas get the most fines per 1,000 residents.
+These are the hotspots you need to be aware of when you park in NYC.
 Scroll around the map to see how your neighborhood stacks up.

 This shows how parking fines are spread across NYC — adjusted for population.
 Darker areas = more fines per 1,000 residents.
 Zoom around and hover to see which neighborhoods get fined the most.